xelis-project/xelis-blockchain/README.md

 Mining capabilities of XELIS are a bit differents from others chains because of standards being not implemented.
 Each job send to a miner is a `BlockMiner` instance in hex format.

+The `BlockMiner` is in following format:
+- header work hash: 32 bytes
+- timestamp (u128 for milliseconds): 16 bytes
+- nonce (u64): 8 bytes
+- extra nonce: 32 bytes
+- miner public key: 32 bytes

+The total block work size should be equal to 120 bytes.
+POW Hash should be calculated from this format and compared against the target difficulty.

+NOTE: It is recommended to use the GetWork WebSocket server to be notified of new block work and submit correct work.

 It includes the header work hash which represents the immutable data from daemon.

 Mining jobs are send only when a new block is found or when a new TX is added in mempool.